g2pm/livestock/README.md

 # livestock
-Scripts and datasets related to Livestock
+Scripts and datasets related to Livestock research developed by G2PM research group and collaborators.